morgatron/spylind/README.rst

 Simple definition and fast solution of quantum systems described by a Lindblad master equation.
+Has a strong comparison with qutip's 'mesolve'.
+Spylind will be slower for many (especially small) systems, but can be extended to solve ensembles of coupled ME systems fairly easily.

 * Free software: 3-clause BSD license
 * Documentation: (COMING SOON!) https://morgatron.github.io/spylind.